-When you hand wash the top, do it in partial shade.
+For normal hand washing of the top, have your vehicle in partial shade.
 Use a mild soap, lukewarm water and a soft sponge.
 A chamois or cloth may leave lint on the top, and a brush can chafe the threads in the top fabric.
 Don't use detergents, harsh cleaners, solvents or bleaching agents.
 Wet the entire vehicle and wash the top evenly to avoid spots or rings.
-Let the soap remain on the fabric for a few minutes.
-When the top is really dirty, use a mild foam-type cleaner.
-Thoroughly rinse the entire vehicle, then let the top dry in direct sunlight.
+Let the soap remain on the fabric for a few minutes and rinse well.